-Taking the proportion of point sources as a measure of quality, Table 5.1 suggests that maps for SO2, HCl, mercury, hydrogen chloride and lead are likely to be of higher quality than those for PM{10} and VOC, for example.
-However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and that which is based on simple modelling, nor does it differentiate between area sources which are mapped using good appropriate statistics and those which use less appropriate surrogate ones.
+Taking the proportion of point sources as a measure of quality, Table 5.1 suggests that maps for SO_2 , HCl, mercury, hydrogen chloride and lead are likely to be of higher quality than those for PM{10} and VOC, for example.
+However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and that which is based on simple modelling, nor does it differentiate between area sources which are mapped using reliable appropriate surrogate statistics and those which use less optimal datasets.

-A more sophisticated approach therefore is to use 'data quality ratings' of between 1 (highest quality) to 5 (lowest quality) for the mapping of emissions of each pollutant and source.
-An overall 'confidence rating' can then be calculated for each pollutant map thus:
+A more sophisticated approach to assessing uncertainty in the maps is to use 'data quality ratings' ranging from 1 (highest quality) to 5 (lowest quality) for the mapping of emissions of each pollutant and source.
+An overall 'confidence rating' can then be calculated for each pollutant map as follows:

-Emission_A x Rating_A + Emission_B x Rating_B etc./ Emission{Total}
+Emission_A x Rating_A + Emission_B x Rating_B etc./ Emission{Total} inventory